louwerse/tomlouwerse-new-site/content/en/papers/_index.md

 +++

+### 2022

+Louwerse, T. & Van Well, R. (2022) Government-opposition distinctiveness in legislatures: A longitudinal analysis.
+Paper presented at the EPSA General Conference, 23-25 June, Prague.

+Louwerse, T. & Van Well, R. (2022) Government-opposition distinctiveness in legislatures: A longitudinal analysis.
+Paper presented at the Politicologenetmaal, 16-17 June, Nijmegen.

 ### 2021

 Nagtzaam, M. & Louwerse, T. (2021) Geographical representation under a single nationwide district: the case of the Netherlands.
 Paper presented at the 6th Conference of the ECPR Standing Group on Parliaments, Virtual Event, 1-2 July 2021.